 Things to do in SF with teenagers – Salesforce Park

-You’ll find San Francisco’s newest urban park connected to the cityscape’s newest skyscraper.
-Located between Union Square and The Embarcadero, this 5.4-acre rooftop park stretches over 4 city blocks.
+San Francisco’s newest urban park is connected to the cityscape’s newest skyscraper.
+Located between Union Square and The Embarcadero, this 5.4-acre rooftop park stretches over four city blocks.

-Visitors enjoy thousands of trees and plants and a linear fountain that stretches down the middle.
+Visitors enjoy thousands of trees, plants, and a linear fountain stretching down the middle.
 Get to the park via a free oneway gondola ride.
 After the sun goes down, join San Franciscans for special events like silent disco nights and swing dancing.

 See more of the US: 10 more of the best city breaks in the US